-DOE funding extended through 2011.
-NEED will continue to maintain the curriculum, kits, and workshop delivery as part of the NEED portfolio.

-Using partner support from state energy offices, private industry, and trade associations, extending the reach of the workshops is possible.

-It should be noted that NEED's program was created and launched in year one.
+- DOE funding expired in October 2011. - NEED will continue to maintain the materials and hands-on kits, integrating H2 training into the exiting activities. - Using partner support from state energy offices, private industry, and trade associations, extending the reach of the workshops is possible. - It should be noted that NEED's program was created and launched in year one.
 Subsequent years are expansions of delivery of workshops and materials.